open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Details about calling conventions for each kind of instrument are covered in the [user-level API specification](api-user.md).

-### Label sets
+### Labels

-_Label_ is the term used to refer to a key-value attribute associated with a metric event.
-Although they are fundamentally similar to [Span attributes](../trace/api.md#span) in the tracing API, a label set is given its own type in the Metrics API (generally: `LabelSet`).
-Label sets are a feature of the API meant to facilitate re-use and thereby to lower the cost of processing metric events.
-Users are encouraged to re-use label sets whenever possible, as they may contain a previously encoded representation of the labels.
+A _Label_ is the term used to refer to a key-value attribute associated with a metric event, similar to a [Span attribute](../trace/api.md#span) in the tracing API.

-Users obtain label sets by calling a `Meter` API function.
-Each of the instrument calling conventions detailed in the [user-level API specification](api-user.md) accepts a label set.
+Each of the instrument calling conventions detailed in the [user-level API specification](api-user.md) accept a set of labels as an argument.

 ### Meter Interface